-Garbage collector documentation and configuration
+Garbage collector documentation and configuration¶

 PyPy’s default garbage collector is called incminimark - it’s an incremental, generational moving collector.
 Here we hope to explain a bit how it works and how it can be tuned to suit the workload.

 Incminimark first allocates objects in so called nursery - place for young objects, where allocation is very cheap, being just a pointer bump.
 The nursery size is a very crucial variable - depending on your workload (one or many processes) and cache sizes you might want to experiment with it via PYPY_GC_NURSERY environment variable.
 When the nursery is full, a minor collection is performed.
-Freed objects are no longer referencable and just die, just by not being referenced any more; on the other hand, objects found to still be alive must survive and are copied from the nursery to the old generation.
+Freed objects are no longer referenceable and just die, just by not being referenced any more; on the other hand, objects found to still be alive must survive and are copied from the nursery to the old generation.
 Either to arenas, which are collections of objects of the same size, or directly allocated with malloc if they’re larger.
 (A third category, the very large objects, are initially allocated outside the nursery and never move.)

 Since Incminimark is an incremental GC, the major collection is incremental: the goal is not to have any pause longer than 1ms, but in practice it depends on the size and characteristics of the heap: occasionally, there can be pauses between 10-100ms.

-Semi-manual GC management
+Semi-manual GC management¶

 If there are parts of the program where it is important to have a low latency, you might want to control precisely when the GC runs, to avoid unexpected pauses.
 Note that this has effect only on major collections, while minor collections continue to work as usual.

-As explained above, a full major collection consists of N steps, where N depends on the size of the heap; generally speaking, it is not possible to predict how many steps will be needed to complete a collection.
+depends on the size of the heap; generally speaking, it is not possible

-gc.enable() and gc.disable() control whether the GC runs collection steps automatically.
-When the GC is disabled the memory usage will grow indefinitely, unless you manually call gc.collect() and gc.collect_step().
+steps automatically.
+When the GC is disabled the memory usage will grow

-gc.collect() runs a full major collection.
+runs a full major collection.

-gc.collect_step() runs a single collection step.
-It returns an object of type GcCollectStepStats, the same which is passed to the corresponding GC Hooks.
-The following code is roughly equivalent to a gc.collect():
+type GcCollectStepStats, the same which is passed to the corresponding GC

 while True: